redhat-documentation/supplementary-style-guide/README.md

-# Red Hat supplementary style guide for technical documentation
+# Red Hat supplementary style guide for product documentation

 ## About

 <!-- TODO: Update the about; this was taken from project proposal doc -->

-The purpose of this project is to create an official Red Hat Supplemental Style Guide for Technical Documentation, supplementing The IBM Style Guide, in direct support of cross-product solution documentation issues.
-The intended users are documentation teams at Red Hat and upstream project contributors.
+The purpose of this project is to create an official _Red Hat supplemental style guide for product documentation_, supplementing _The IBM Style Guide_, in direct support of cross-product solution documentation issues.
+The intended users are product documentation teams at Red Hat and upstream project contributors.

+<span style="color:red">This project is currently a work in progress.</span>

 <!-- TODO: Link to published guide -->